contagon/handbook/handbook/32-repentance-and-membership-councils.md

 #### 32.6.2.3 Fraudulent Acts

 The Ten Commandments teach, “Thou shalt not steal” or “bear false witness” ([Exodus 20:15–16](https://www.churchofjesuschrist.org/study/scriptures/ot/ex/20.15-16?lang=eng#p15)).
 A membership council may be necessary for acts such as robbery, burglary, theft, embezzlement, perjury, and fraud.
-See [38.8.2](38-church-policies-and-guidelines.md#3882-affinity-fraud) for affinity fraud.
 In these situations, a council is more likely to be necessary to help a member repent if he or she has violated temple covenants or if the sin was repetitive.

-See [38.8.2](38-church-policies-and-guidelines.md#3882-affinity-fraud) for affinity fraud.
 See [32.6.1.3](32-repentance-and-membership-councils.md#32613-fraudulent-acts) for when a council is required for fraudulent acts.
 See [32.6.3.3](32-repentance-and-membership-councils.md#32633-embezzling-church-funds) if a member was involved in embezzlement of Church funds or property.
+See [38.8.2](38-church-policies-and-guidelines.md#3882-affinity-fraud) for affinity fraud.

 #### 32.6.2.4 Violations of Trust